openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Additional Subject Member names MAY be used in Complex Subjects.
 Each member name MAY appear at most once in the Complex Subject value.

-Below is a non-normative example of a Complex Subject claim in a SSF event.
+Below is a non-normative example of a Complex Subject claim in an SSF event.

 ~~~ json
 "sub_id": {